 Cognitive Restructuring in CBT for Social Anxiety

 Cognitive behavioral therapy for social anxiety aims to challenge and reframe negative thought patterns.
 This involves identifying irrational or unhelpful thoughts related to group situations and replacing them with more realistic and balanced thoughts.
-For example, we might work to change the thought, “Everyone will think I’m boring,” to, “Some people might not find me interesting, but others will.”
+For example, we might work to change the thought, “Everyone will think I’m boring,” to “Some people might not find me interesting, but others will.”

 CBT for Social Phobia and Exposure

 Exposure therapy is a key component of CBT for social anxiety.
 It involves gradually facing feared situations in a controlled and systematic way.
-This exposure helps you confront your fears, experience that your feared outcomes are unlikely to occur, and learn that you can cope with anxiety-provoking situations.
+This exposure helps you confront your fears, experience that your feared outcomes are unlikely to occur, and learn that you can cope with worry-provoking situations.

 Behavioral Experiments in CBT for Social Anxiety

 Cognitive behavioral therapy for social anxiety may involve conducting behavioral experiments to test the accuracy of your negative beliefs about group situations.
 For example, perhaps you believe everyone will notice their nervousness.
-A behavioral experiment could involve saying you are a bit nervous because they are such an impressive group and observing how others react.
+A behavioral experiment could involve saying you are a bit nervous because they are such an impressive group, and observing how others react.

 Cognitive Behavioral Therapy for Social Anxiety and Skill Building